cebartling/test-driven/documentation/junit/mockito.md

 ## JUnit 5

-JUnit 5 introduced an extension model, with the purpose of extending the behavior of test classes or methods and promoting reuse across multiple tests.JUnit 5 simplifies the extension mechanism by introducing a single concept: the Extension API.
+JUnit 5 introduced an extension model, with the purpose of extending the behavior of test classes or methods and promoting reuse across multiple tests.
+JUnit 5 simplifies the extension mechanism by introducing a single concept: the Extension API.
 JUnit 5 extensions are related to a certain event in the execution of a test, referred to as an _extension point_.
 When a test event is reached, the JUnit engine calls any registered extensions for that event.

 Five main types of extension points can be used: